aiven/aiven-docs/docs/platform/howto/byoc/create-custom-cloud.md

 In this step, an IaC template is generated in the Terraform format.
-In [the next step](/docs/platform/howto/byoc/create-custom-cloud#acquire-role-arn), you\'ll deploy this template in your AWS account to acquire Role ARN (Amazon Resource Name), which Aiven needs for accessing your AWS account.
+In [the next step](/docs/platform/howto/byoc/create-custom-cloud#acquire-role-arn), you'll deploy this template in your AWS account to acquire Role ARN (Amazon Resource Name), which Aiven needs for accessing your AWS account.